Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information

 (English website):https://www.nipponexpress-holdings.com/en/sustainability/report/

-Taking into consideration the requirement for outside directors stipulated in the Companies Act and the criteria set by securities exchanges, our company has established our own standards; and we appoint outside directors and outside A & S Board Members in accordance with these standards.
+Taking into consideration the requirement for outside directors stipulated in the Companies Act and the criteria set by securities exchanges, our company has established our own standards; and we appoint outside directors in accordance with these standards.

-When the following items do not apply to an outside director or an outside A & S Board Member candidate, we consider that they have the appropriate independence.
+When the following items do not apply to an outside director candidate, we consider that they have the appropriate independence:

-* An “executive officer” signifies an executive director, a corporate officer or an employee.
+* An “executive officer” signifies an executive director, an executive officer or an employee.

 When appointing independent outside directors, we strive to select candidates who can be expected to make effective proposals to the Board of Directors regarding the company’s management policies and management improvements.

-When we select director and A & S Board Member candidates, we make decisions based on the report from the discretionary Remuneration and Nomination Advisory Committee—with three out of four committee members who are independent outside directors—as the advisory body of the board of directors.
+When we select independent outside Director candidates, we make decisions based on the report from the discretionary Remuneration and Nomination Advisory Committee - with three out of four committee members who are independent outside directors—as the advisory body of the Board of Directors.

-Our company annually discloses the status of our outside directors and outside A & S Board Members holding additional posts through the Convening Notices of General Shareholder Meetings, annual securities reports and corporate governance reports.
+Our company annually discloses the status of our outside directors holding additional posts through the Convening Notices of General Shareholder Meetings, Annual Securities Reports and Corporate Governance Reports.

-In analyzing and evaluating the effectiveness of Board of Directors, in addition to reports from each director on the status of the execution of their duties, an external institution is appointed to conduct an annual survey of directors and Audit & Supervisory Board members, including those from outside the company, on the effectiveness of the Board of Directors as a whole, including the Remuneration and Nomination Advisory Committee, and collect their opinions.
+In addition to reports from each director on the status of the execution of their duties, an external institution is appointed to conduct an annual survey of directors, including those from outside our company, on the effectiveness of the Board of Directors as a whole, including the Remuneration and Nomination Advisory Committee, and collect their opinions.
 The results of analysis and evaluation of the survey are discussed and reviewed by the Board of Directors.

-A questionnaire survey conducted by an external organization on the effectiveness of the Board of Directors included the following items, and based on the results of the survey, it was determined that the effectiveness of the Board of Directors as a whole has been maintained (the most recent survey was conducted in December 2022).
+A questionnaire survey conducted by an external organization on the effectiveness of the Board of Directors included the following items, and based on the results of the survey, it was determined that the effectiveness of the Board of Directors as a whole has been maintained (Most recently, in December 2024, the survey was conducted for all Directors).

-(Questionnaire items: (1) composition and operation of the board of directors, (2) management and business strategies, (3) corporate ethics and risk management, (4) management evaluation and remuneration, (5) dialogue with shareholders, etc., (6) free responses for each major item)
+(Questionnaire items: (1) composition and operation of the board of directors, (2) management and business strategies, (3) corporate ethics and risk management, (4) performance monitoring and management evaluation, (5) dialogue with shareholders, etc., (6) free responses for each major item)

 We will continue to discuss ways to further improve the Board of Directors to ensure even greater effectiveness.